robocomp/dsr-graph/README.md

   5. bool
   6. in V1.1 vector<byte>
   All attributes have a name and in V1.1 will hava a timestamp with the last modification time

+- Attributes' names must be taken from a predefined list of tokens with types, for example ('name', string)('pos_x', float).
+A complete lists is provided below.
+- _RT edges_ are edges of type _RT_ that code a geometric relation between two nodes.
+RT edges have two atributes _rotation_euler_xyz_ and _translation_ that hold    the euler angles and translation coordinates of the R|t 4x4 matrix that represents a rotation followed by a translation pose of the child with respect to the parent's reference frame.
+There are methods in the G-API to directly recover the Rt matrix from the edge as a RoboComp RTMat.
+- There is a singular node in G named, "world", that representes the origin o the current reference frame for the robot.
+This node is the root of a kinematic tree       linked by RT edges.
+This tree is embedded in G and represent the set of physical elements believed to exist in the world.
+This tree is called _innermodel_ and can be automatically drawn in 3D using OpenSceneGraph and in 2D using Qt.
+Both representation are included in the UI off all generated agents.
+- An agent generated with _robocompdsl_ includes the object _G_ that can be accessed using its public API